Does God Kill?

 The tree of the knowledge of good and evil represents Satan’s system of reward and punishment.
 It is hard to see God as non-violent when we have eaten of the tree of the knowledge of good and evil, when we have accepted the idea that God personally punishes evildoers.

 A basic common misunderstanding is that sin must receive imposed punishment.
 And so, the system of good and evil tempts even good people to impose punishment on evildoers.
 Satan does this to promote his system of justice to the world.
 There is a mass conditioning in our society.
 “You do the crime you do the time.”
-Everywhere people are suing each other and the news has as great amount of reporting about “justice.”
+Everywhere people are suing each other and the news has a great amount of reporting about “justice.”
 The “good” in Satan’s system use violence against the “bad.”

 The nature of God’s law is a very basic principle.
 If our study and knowledge of scripture is not correctly based on the right principles, on a solid foundation, the result is: